 Bake for 20 minutes until risen & slightly golden.
 Tip onto a wire rack & while they’re still warm, make a little hole in the side of each (gently poke the end of a knife in).
 Leave to cool.

 Once cooled, your profiteroles are ready!
-If you are preparing them in advance, you can freeze them a few at a time in a single layer – they crisp up beautifully after a few minutes in a warm oven.
-They can be filled with either savoury or sweet fillings – try filling with a fluffy cream cheese mousse to make a starter, drizzled with a little pesto on top.
+If you are preparing them in advance, you can freeze them a few at a time in a single layer – they crisp up beautifully after a few minutes in a warm oven & you’ll be able to dish up a dessert at a moment’s notice.

 Fill your piping bag with whipped cream & pipe into the tiny hole you made in each profiterole, until just full.
 Stack them up on your plate or put them in the fridge in a covered dish, but don’t leave them too long as they will go soggy.